FAQs: Review or audit of sustainability reports

 - if the evidence that the auditor of the sustainability report obtains from the auditor of the annual financial report is not adequate, and sufficient appropriate evidence cannot be obtained from alternative procedures, the opinion on the sustainability report may be subject to a limitation on scope: see paragraph 55 of ASSA 5000.

-These matters are also relevant in deciding whether the lead auditor/review auditor for the annual financial report should be the same as, or different to, the lead auditor/review auditor for the sustainability report: see FAQ 5.
+These matters are also relevant in deciding whether the lead auditor or review auditor for the annual financial report should be the same as, or different to, the lead auditor or review auditor for the sustainability report: see FAQ 6.

-5. Where the auditor of the annual financial report and sustainability report is an audit company or audit firm, can different lead auditors and review auditors be appointed?
+6. Where the auditor of a reporting entity’s annual financial report and sustainability report is the same, and is an audit company or audit firm, can there be a different lead auditor or review auditor for each report?

 An auditor of the sustainability report for a financial year commencing before 1 July 2030, must form an opinion about: